An Exploration of Default Images in Text-to-Image Generation: Results

 \subsection{Default Images}

-\autoref{fig:Defaultimagesfromtestruns} showcases the ten default images identified in our study, based on the set of input prompts developed in Section \ref{sec:method:prompts}.
-Some default images occurred more frequently, as depicted in \autoref{fig:frequencies}. \autoref{fig:examples-variations} showcases how different prompts result in the same default image (in this case, `Lady-Birdhead'), with only minor variations.
+\autoref{fig:Defaultimagesfromtestruns} showcases the ten default images identified \rev{with affinity diagramming} in our manual study, based on the set of input prompts from Section~\ref{sec:method:prompts}.
+Some default images occurred more frequently, as depicted in \autoref{fig:frequencies}.
+In this figure, A1--A6 denote the different test sets, comprising 130 prompts (Section \ref{sec:prompts} and Appendix \ref{appendix:tokens}). \autoref{fig:examples-variations} showcases how the same default image (in this case, `Lady-Birdhead') appears in response to different prompts, with only minor visual variations.
+Due to Midjourney's internal diversity sampling mechanism, the relationship between prompt and default image is many-to-many: one prompt can produce multiple different default images, and the same default image can appear in response to multiple different prompts (cf. \autoref{fig:screenshot} and \autoref{fig:model-comparison}B).